formsbyair/Documentation/docs/_posts/2020-07-20-portal-links-login-redirect.md

 type: fix
 ---

-FormsByAir will now correctly navigate to specific links within the portal if redirected to login first.
+FormsByAir will now correctly navigate to links within the portal if redirected to login first.